HarieshKumar17/RAG-Model-Chatbot-with-Azure-OpenAI-and-Local-Documents/README.md

 ### Summary

 This project provides an end-to-end solution for building a RAG model chatbot using Azure OpenAI and local document embeddings.
 It includes document handling, embedding, vector database management, and a Streamlit-based user interface.
 The chatbot retains session history for context-aware responses and allows for a clean termination of the program through the UI.

+## Contributing

+Contributions are welcome!
+Please read our contributing guidelines and code of conduct before submitting pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.